News, Updates and Notes

 BIOGRAPHY

 Hey there.
 I'm Jenny.
 I make music with my husband Tyler.
 It all started back at the University of Delaware.
 Yes, I'm being serious, Delaware.
-Anyway, during my first weekend at school, I decided to take a bus to church.
-I stepped on the bus and sat next to my friend Joel.
+During my first weekend at school, I decided to take a bus to church.
+I stepped on the bus and sat next to a friend.
 Before I knew it, Tyler, who was sitting in front of us, turned around and introduced himself.
-We talked for a few minutes; he turned back around, and promptly forgot my name.
+I thought he was really cute.
+We talked for a few minutes; he turned back around, and sadly soon after forgot my name.
+I, however, could not forget his.
 I saw him in the dining hall a few weeks later and we spoke again.
 Tyler was the music coordinator for the campus ministry that I happened to get involved with.
-We started leading worship together and from there we began writing songs and eating omelets on Tuesday and Thursday mornings.
+We started leading worship together, eating omelets every Tuesday and Thursday morning, and writing songs.
 We spent the first year singing together in the stairwells of the student center.
 The acoustics were incredible.
 Sometime that fall we started dating and well, as they say, the rest is history.

 - Jenny & Tyler